owenjpark/C-Triple-Plus/README.md

 2. parsefunctions.cpp - implementation of functions
 3. parse.cpp - takes in input, uses functions, and produces output

 The parser takes in a vector of tokens and contructs an AST.
 The operators and numbers are saved into nodes with the operands becoming the operator's children.
-If there are vairables in the tree, they are saved to a variable vector in case they needed to be used later.
 This tree can then be printed in infix form and evaluated.
 The parser uses an AST class which includes the node struct, a destructor, and constructor.
 The parser also uses the following helper functions:

 - lexer() - gives vector of tokens to parse
 - expressionChecker() - checks that valid expression can be created from the tokens